08.04.05 – 21.05.05

 Reflection, in all senses, is a melancholy thing.
 Even in reverie.
 To catch a glimpse of a world inverted, as in a pool, is to see it transformed.
 Simultaneously close and distant, within and out of reach.
 In tracking the reflection, that world slips by.

-Felicity Powell Studied Fine Art at Falmouth College of Art and at the Royal Academy Schools.
-She was awarded the Gulbenkian Rome Scholarship for Sculpture to the British School at Rome from 1986 –87.
-The installation “Drawn from the Well” was at the V&A main Sculpture courts from 2002 – 2004.
+Felicity Powell studied Fine Art at Falmouth College of Art and at the Royal Academy Schools.
+She was awarded the Gulbenkian Rome Scholarship for Sculpture to the British School at Rome from 1986–87.
+The installation 'Drawn from the Well' was shown at the V&A Main Sculpture Courts from 2002–2004.

 Jeffrey TY Lee: Plot (25:25 min)

 "I first saw the film The Quince Tree Sun by Victor Erice in 1993.
 The film is a documentary record of the painting of a quince tree by the Spanish artist Antonio Lopez Garcia.
 I did not understand the film then and I still do not understand what the film is about even though I have watched it again.
 In a recent interview, Erice reveals that he was after something that was not available to the viewer, something outside the frame.
 I believe art works best when it resists closure.
 It is a personal journey and the artist always sees something no one else can.
 It is the creative act of making the work that becomes the work."